art-framework/core/docs/developer/actions.md

 * `success(String...)` - *The action was successfully executed.
 Takes an optional log message.*
 * `failure(String...)` - *The execution of the action failed, but all next actions are executed.
 Takes an optional log message why the action failed.*
-* `error(Exception, String...)` - *There was an error in the exection of the action.
+* `error(Exception, String...)` - *There was an error in the execution of the action.
 All following actions are not executed.
 Takes an exception and/or an error message.*

 > [!TIP]
 > Use the `debug: true` setting in the config to increase the log level and show all action execution and results.